macoycorpuz/santa-app/README.md

+# Santa App

+The application was created using react for client and express for server

+- To run the project, run the following command: `yarn start`
+- Client and Server can run separately using the following command: `yarn start:client` and `yarn start:server`

+## Project Structure

+- `/server` - Contains all server side code
+  - `index` - Starting point of express application and declaration of endpoints
+  - `child` - Contains the logic to fetch users, user profile and age validation
+  - `mailer` - Contains the code to send pending wishes through mail every 15 seconds.
+To simplify mail configurations, test account is used.
+  - `data` - In memory data for pending wishes.
+In real world scenario, this should be replaced by on-disk database.
+- `/src` - Contains all client side code.

+## Packages added

+- `nodemailer` - to send email from nodejs
+- `axios` - used to fetch data from users.json and userProfiles.json and post wish in client
+- `cors` - to allow client access resource from server

+---

 # IMPORTANT!
 READ before starting

 By default for anonymous users (non logged in), your code and app will only remain on glitch.com for 5 days.